cjus/node-neo4j-presentation/presentation/readme.md

 Ever wonder how computer game characters find their way within a game word?
 Dijkstra's algorithm, employed in computer game AI, is used for path finding using a weighted graph.

 Turning our attention to nature, here we see the remains of leaves which have been devoured by insects.
-The veins that remains shows the passages by which water was once delivered to vibrant green areas.
-If you remember you high school biology then this image might also look unremarkably similar to our own nervous system and arteries!
+The veins that remains shows the passages by which water was once delivered to vibrant leafy greens.
+If you recall you high school biology class then this image might also look unremarkably similar to our own nervous system and arteries!

+And that's no coincidence.
+Doctors save lives by manipulating those network graphs!
+True story!

 <img src="leaf-eaten.png" width="500"/>